eriksvoboda/PyBer_Analysis/README.md

 ## Overview of Project

 The purpose of this project is to create a summary of total weekly fare data by city type.
 And create a line chart to visualize the data.
-This data will be used to make decisions at PyBer.
+This data will be used to make decisions at PyBer regarding how to support the city types.

 ## Results